starryeyedinvestor/starryeyedinvestor.github.io/q-and-a.md

+Have a question you don't see below?
+Tweet at me.

 ## What about companies you don't like?
 Try to suspend judgement and donate a percentage of proceeds to causes that counter negative effects.